UCM-PVLI-Grupo-3/Project/GDD.md

 >Various dynacmics are present in the game in two different scopes: through the run and through an individual fight.
 >
 >When traversing the map, the player may be interested in taking a bunch of fights or carefully planning to maximize passing through the most shops possible.
 >Equally, should the player be interested in a particular set of cards, they may beeline for every past or future event location they catch a glimpse of in the map view.
-Allowing them to craft a deck with a very defined "temporal aest
+Allowing them to craft a deck with a very defined "temporal aesthetic" and synergies.
+>
+>When in a particular fight, the mechanics available enhance and leave clear various game-styles.
+Ones might bet all their dice to risky high attack cards.
+Whereas others might spread the love along all the card types; of defence, attack, heal.
+Or even be a personal fan of using the "reorganize dice" action and dynamically assign dice to different card type slots to adapt their strategies to the enemies dynamically.
+>Moreover, long term thinking is also present all whilst in a fight, given that the emotion stack is one more element to bear in mind.
+Allowing you to plan a sequence of card turns ahead to ~~gamble~~ roll your odds of getting the best of emotion combinations.

 ## Systems and Mechanics